harikc456/speech-bubble-extraction/README.md

 python easyocr_translate.py --img_path IMG_PATH --out_path OUT_PATH
 ```

-<strong> Its a work in progress, the quality of cleaning and translation is bad </strong>
+<strong> Its a work in progress, the quality of cleaning and translation is very poor</strong>

 ## Sample Output